schiebel/casa6-dev/README.rst

 no longer supports Intel MacBooks [*as of Tue Sep 23 16:29:10 EDT 2025*], and *indeed*, Apple will also soon no longer support Intel MacBooks.
 However, this unfortunately means that Intel MacBooks are the only platform with which this build process has been tested.
-The version of casa6 that this was tested with was `6.7.3.0 <https://open-bitbucket.nrao.edu/projects/CASA/repos/casa6/commits/6d3646c1b9c5296e4b63798ad8ba722e3fe137a4>`__.
+The version of casa6 tested was `6.7.3.0 <https://open-bitbucket.nrao.edu/projects/CASA/repos/casa6/commits/6d3646c1b9c5296e4b63798ad8ba722e3fe137a4>`__.
 Below are the `pixi <https://pixi.sh/latest/>`__ commands to build ``casatools`` and ``casatasks``.